inolen/redream/docs/_docs/running.md

 The Dreamcast had a boot ROM which provided various system calls for games to use.

 By default, redream will attempt to high-level emulate this boot ROM.
 However, this process is currently not perfect, resulting in some games failing to boot.
 If you have a real boot ROM you'd like to use instead, it can be placed in `$HOME/.redream/boot.bin` and will take priority over redream's HLE implementation.

+Please note, the HLE implementation only works with `.gdi` discs at the moment.